eder01gp/Conditional-profile-card/README.md

 The Javascript uses the following functions:
 1. window.onload -> where we create all the initial variables needed.
 2. addEventListener -> every change on the boxes is listened
-3. render -> fill the empty div with all the conditional information to create a card
+3. render -> fill the empty d.i.v with all the conditional information to create a card

 # Initial Variable Values